DreamersofDay/guides/best-practices/README.md

 * Avoid `any_instance` in rspec-mocks and mocha.
 Prefer [dependency injection].
 * Avoid `let!` in RSpec.
 * Avoid using instance variables in tests.
+* Avoid testing private methods.
 * Disable real HTTP requests to external services with `WebMock.disable_net_connect!`.
-* Don't test private methods.
 * Test background jobs with a [`Delayed::Job` matcher].
 * Use named `subject` in RSpec.
 * Use [stubs and spies] \(not mocks\) in isolated tests.